+CLASS ORGANISATION

-CLASS ORGANISATION We are a popular school, with a maximum possible number on role of 180 children.
+We are a popular school, with a maximum possible number on role of 180 children.
 We have six classes in total, there being two classes per year group.
 We can accept up to 60 children in each year group, enabling us to have two classes of 30 children per year group at the very most.

 Children attend the Infant School between the ages of four to seven years.
 The classes are arranged in three year groups as follows:

-Reception year group Pupils aged 4 years old at the start of the academic year Year 1 Pupils aged 5 years old at the start of the academic year Year 2 Pupils aged 6 years old at the start of the academic year Children transfer to the Junior School at the end of the academic year in which they reach the age of 7.
-THE SCHOOL ITSELF The school was built in 1967 and shares an attractive site with Coalway Junior School, Coalway Early Years and Coalway Kids' Club.
+Reception year group Pupils aged 4 years old at the start of the academic year Year 1 Pupils aged 5 years old at the start of the academic year Year 2 Pupils aged 6 years old at the start of the academic year

+Children transfer to the Junior School at the end of the academic year in which they reach the age of 7.

+THE SCHOOL ITSELF

+The school was built in 1967 and shares an attractive site with Coalway Junior School, Coalway Early Years and Coalway Kids' Club.
 Close links and good liaison exist between all providers, ensuring continuity of education for the children from pre-school to eleven years of age.

 The building and classroom environments are bright, welcoming and well maintained.
 The school is constantly being improved, with the addition of two new classrooms in January 2004 significantly enhancing our facilities.
-There are six classrooms in the main building, with adjoining cloakroom and toilet areas, a large purpose-built hall fitted with fixed and portable PE equipment, a library, group teaching rooms, staffroom and offices.
-Two additional mobile classrooms provide dining and cookery facilities, a Family Support Worker room, an intervention room and resource storage.
+There are six classrooms in the main building, with adjoining cloakroom and toilet areas, a large purpose-built hall fitted with fixed and portable PE equipment, a library, staffroom and offices.
+Two additional mobile classrooms provide dining facilities, cookery and group teaching rooms and are also used for resource storage and by the 'Friends of Coalway Infant School'.
 The school is all on one level, providing access for children and parents with disabilities.

 The school grounds have been considerably enhanced for the benefit of the children.
 We have a landscaped playground at the rear of the school marked with a number of games and activities for the children, with an adjoining 'trim trail' and grassed play area, an 'outdoor classroom' to support curriculum work and an enclosed Early Years outdoor learning area.
 All of these provide an excellent learning environment for the children.

 SCHOOL HOURS

 The times of the school day are as follows: